ome/ngff/rfc/wip-tform/index.md

 ## Overview

-The RFC begins with a brief overview.
-This section should be one or two paragraphs that just explains what the goal of this RFC is going to be, but without diving too deeply into the "why", "why now", "how", etc. Ensure anyone opening the document will form a clear understanding of the RFCs intent from reading this paragraph(s).
+This RFC provides first-class support for spatial and coordinate transformations in OME-Zarr.

 ## Background

-This RFC provides first-class support for spatial and coordinate transformations in OME-Zarr, which is vitally important for neuro and bio-imaging and broader scientific imaging practices to enable:
+Coordinate and spatial transformation are vitally important for neuro and bio-imaging and broader scientific imaging practices to enable:

 1. Reproducibility and Consistency: Supporting spatial transformations explicitly in a file format ensures that transformations are applied consistently across different platforms and applications.
 This FAIR capability is a cornerstone of scientific